Lander Gallery

 Read more

-Peter Thomas Westcott had a number of articles published anonymously in THE MIRROR OF LITERATURE.
-This was a cheap monthly publication intended for a wide audience, including those who would not normally buy books.
+Peter Thomas Westcott had a number of articles published anonymously in 'The Mirror of Literature', a cheap monthly publication intended for a wide audience, including those who would not normally buy books.
 There was a wide range of topics in each publication.
+Westcott sent articles in anonymously, signing as PTW.

 Westcott was described by the editor, Byerly, as “a gentleman of independent property who in his ubiquitous career of utility did good by stealth and carried the ‘twopenny’ into public institutions and intellectual resorts of a description most calculated to serve its distribution.”
 Presumably Westcott acted as an agent for the publication or simply gave copies of it away.

-(See "Literature: Science in the Nineteenth-Century Periodical: Reading the Magazine of Nature" By Geoffrey N. Cantor published by CAMBRIDGE UNIVERSITY PRESS)
+He also had work in the rather more prestigious Gentleman's Magazine (See "Literature: Science in the Nineteenth-Century Periodical: Reading the Magazine of Nature" By Geoffrey N. Cantor published by Cambridge University Press).

-He was buried in his home parish of St Andrew's Holborn on February 10th 1845.
+He was buried in his home parish of St Andrew's Holborn on 10th February 1845.

 Provenance